yotam201410/OverwatchUserDirectory/README.md

 # Overwatch User API
- User class that has everey thing you can get from the overwath api
+User class that has everything you can get from the overwatch api